QUT-Digital-Observatory/youte/README.md

 ### Database schemas

 `youte tidy` processes JSON data into different schemas depending on the type of resource in the JSON file.
-Here are all the schemas with their corresponding YouTube resources.
+Here are the schema names with their corresponding YouTube resources.

 | Resource                             | Schema         |
 |--------------------------------------|----------------|